mohai17/OpenCart/README.md

-# OpenCart (Frontend) Test Scenarios
+# OpenCart Test Scenarios

 ## Project Overview
-This document outlines the test scenarios for the OpenCart frontend, ensuring key functionalities are working correctly.
+This document outlines the test scenarios for the OpenCart , ensuring key functionalities are working correctly.

 ## Project Details
-- **Project Name:** OpenCart (Frontend)
+- **Project Name:** OpenCart
-- **Client:** [Client Name]
+- **Client:** OpenCart
 - **Reference Document:** FRS
 - **Created By:** Mohai Minul Islam
 - **Creation Date:** 05/09/2025
 - **Approval Date:** 05/15/2025

 ## Test Scenarios
-Each test scenario verifies a critical aspect of the OpenCart frontend functionality.
+Each test scenario verifies a critical aspect of the OpenCart functionality.
 Below is a list of test scenarios with their respective priorities:

 | Test Scenario ID | Description | Priority |
 |-----------------|------------|----------|